 Roofing including roof space

 Repair category 2

-Notes The original roof cladding is retained and was noted to be affected by weathering and moss build- up.
-A number of the surrounding properties have been re-roofed in recent times and having had regard to its age, we would anticipate regular ongoing maintenance being required in order to keep the roof in a watertight state.
-There are loose and damaged sarking boards evident within the roof void area and condensation staining was noted.
+Notes The roof covering is affected by general weathering and moss build-up.
+There is some loose sarking boards within the roof void area.
 It is good practice to ensure that the roof void is adequately vented to minimise the risk of dampness/condensation developing.